Super smoothies

-Super smoothies provide the satiety we all need, stopping the mid-morning blues in their tracks.
+Super smoothies provide the satiety we all need, stopping the mid-morning angst in its tracks.

-Firstly buy as little as possible but you probably don’t have a coconut tree in the garden; nor a patch of flax or sunflower for nutritious seeds.
-But keep purchases to a minimum, and use what you have.
+Firstly buy as little as possible but you probably don’t have a coconut tree in the garden; nor patches of flax and sunflower for nutritious seeds.
+But keep purchases to a minimum and use what you have.

 Secondly certainly don’t go adding any protein powders and the like; a tablespoon of hummus would be interesting.
 I have not tried it.